CristianMori/sleep-iq-bed/README.md

 1. Install the dependencies for this app: `npm install`.

-1. Follow the instructions to [setup AWS credentials](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) for serverless.
+2. Follow the instructions to [setup AWS credentials](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) for serverless.

-1. Deploy the Lambda function: `serverless deploy`.
+3. Deploy the Lambda function: `serverless deploy`.

-1. Navigate to the AWS Lambda dashboard to [add an env var](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) with the values of `SLEEPIQ_EMAIL` and `SLEEPIQ_PASSWORD`.
+4. Navigate to the AWS Lambda dashboard to [add an env var](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) with the values of `SLEEPIQ_EMAIL` and `SLEEPIQ_PASSWORD`.

-1. Follow the steps to grant SmartThings [permission to execute your Lambda function](https://smartthings.developer.samsung.com/docs/smartapps/aws-lambda.html). **This is required for successful registration.**
+5. Follow the steps to grant SmartThings [permission to execute your Lambda function](https://smartthings.developer.samsung.com/docs/smartapps/aws-lambda.html). **This is required for successful registration.**

+### Configure AWS Cognito
+I'm using AWS Cognito as ouath2 provider.
+Free tier will be enough
+1. Configure user pool (I'm using name and email)
+2. Configure app client (nothing fancy)
+3. In app client settings set callback url to https://c2c-us.smartthings.com/oauth/callback.
+Set allowed OAuth flows to authorize code grant.
+Set allowed ouath scope to openid
+4. Select your domain name
+5. In the Samsung Workspace set the client id and client secret to the client id and client secret you got in step 2.
+Set Authorization URI to https://{domain-name-from-step-4}-prod.auth.us-east-1.amazoncognito.com/oauth2/authorize.
+Set token URI to https://{domain-name-from-step-4}-prod.auth.us-east-1.amazoncognito.com/oauth2/token/ Most importanly setup you OAuth scope ot openid
+6. I creted to users in the user pool for me and my wife.
+The emails and names should much the email and name you have in your sleep iq app.
+7. Download a webtoken file from https://cognito-idp.{region}.amazonaws.com/{userPoolId}/.well-known/jwks.json and save it in config/webtooken.json

 ### Glitch (no account required)